991jo/asciimation/README.md

 # Contributing

 Feel free to add your own animations.
+(It would be nice ifyour code is formatted by running `cargo fmt` and passes `cargo clippy` without any issues.)

 Your animation has to be a struct that implements the `animation::Animation` Trait.